Shaostouls-Trust/Project-Universe/README.md

 # Info for other devs

-The Unity version used to save this Project on the last commit was, Unity 2018.1.5f1 64-bit Linux
+The Amazon Lumberyard version last used to run the editor is: 1.18.0.0 You can download Amazon Lumberyard here: https://aws.amazon.com/lumberyard/